 Moment-deflection and shear force-deflection curves were created using the results from the laboratory testing, and were compared with the results from the finite element analysis.
 The finite element models produced similar behavior and cracking loads when compared to the laboratory results.
 The curved bolt connections were found to be a good way of applying post tensioning.

 Julander, Jacob Logan, "Finite Element Modeling of Full Depth Precast Concrete Transverse Bridge Deck Connections" (2009).
 All Graduate Theses and Dissertations.
-Paper 469.
+469.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .